A characterization of relatively hyperbolic groups via bounded cohomology: Filling inequalities on

 \section{Filling inequalities on $ \mathscr R_\kappa(X)$}

-If $Y$ is a $CW$-complex, by $C_*(Y)$ we mean the real cellular chain-complex of $Y$, i.e. the complex $H_*(Y^{(*)}, Y^{(*-1)})$ with real coefficients.
+If $Y$ is a $CW$-complex, by $C_*(Y)$ we mean the real cellular chain complex of $Y$, i.e. the complex $H_*(Y^{(*)}, Y^{(*-1)})$ with real coefficients.
 We denote by $Z_k(Y)$ the subspace of cycles of $C_k(Y)$.
 There will be no confusion with the notation of Section \ref{sezione 2}.
-Notice that, if $Y$ is a simplicial complex, the cellular chain-complex $\cdots C_2(Y) \to C_1(Y) \to C_0(Y) \to \R \to 0$ is identifiable with the simplicial chain-complex of oriented simplices.
-This is the chain-complex whose $k$--th module is the real vector space generated by tuples $(y_0, \ldots, y_n)$ up to the identification
+Notice that, if $Y$ is a simplicial complex, the cellular chain complex $\cdots C_2(Y) \to C_1(Y) \to C_0(Y) \to \R \to 0$ is identifiable with the simplicial chain complex of oriented simplices.
+This is the chain complex whose $k$--th module is the real vector space generated by tuples $(y_0, \ldots, y_n)$ up to the identification

 (see \cite[Chapter 1, paragraph 5]{MUNKRES} for more details).

 We see a simplicial chain $c \in C_k(Y)$ as a finitely supported map from the set of $n$--dimensional oriented simplices of $Y$ to $\R$, and we define the support $\supp (c)$ of $c$ as the set of unoriented $n$--dimensional simplices $\Delta$ of $Y$ such that $c(\sigma) \ne 0$, where $\sigma$ is one of the two oriented simplices over $\Delta$.
 By $\maxh \, c$ ($\minh \, c$) we mean the height of the highest (lowest) vertex of simplices in $\supp (c)$.
 We denote by $\supp^{(0)}(c)$ the set of vertices that belong to some simplex in $\supp (c)$.
 If $A$ is a subset of $Y$ and $c = \sum_i \lambda_i \sigma_i$ is a simplicial $k$--chain, we define the restriction of $c$ to $A$ as the chain